 The funded nature of the LGPS requires participating employers and employees to pay contributions into the fund calculated at a level intended to balance the pension liabilities with investment assets.
-Information on the framework for calculating contributions to be paid is set out in the LGPS Regulations 2013 and the Funding Strategy Statement of each fund.
+Information

 Contribution rates for each of the schemes are reviewed at least every three years following a full actuarial valuation.
 The last triennial actuarial valuation was completed as at 31 March 2019 which set the employer contribution rates for three years from 1 April 2020 to 31 March 2023.
 Some of the funds have also levied a cash sum in addition to a percentage of payroll costs as part of the deficit recovery plan.
 Increases to local government pensions in payment and deferred pensions have been linked to annual increases in the consumer price index (CPI), rather than the retail prices index (RPI).